How can you use casino statistics in content marketing?

 - Audience segmentation: tailor content to distinct affiliate audience segments and traffic sources

-- Content personalisation: adapt headlines, CTAs, and content depth using behavioural cues
+- Content personalization: adapt headlines, CTAs, and content depth using behavioral cues

 - Lifecycle content mapping: align statistics to stages of the affiliate funnel (awareness → consideration → conversion)

-- Benchmarking & trend spotting: use historical and industry trends to prioritise evergreen vs timely content
+- Benchmarking & trend spotting: use historical and industry trends to prioritize evergreen vs timely content

 - Compliance-first content: ensure data use and messaging respect legal and platform restrictions